sbdrchauhan/python-DS-ML/11_git_and_github/README.md

 ## to check if you have already done:
 git config --global user.name                               # should show you your username that has set git config --global user.email                              # shows your email that has set

+## to change your main branch name to "main" (if default, master)
+git branch -M main
 ```

 ## Starting from your local machine/terminal (from scratch):